ShenanVindinu/green-shadow-react/README.md

-Here's a simple README for your React-based inventory management system:

----

 # Inventory Management System (React)

 A front-end inventory management system built using React.
 This application helps manage different entities (e.g., fields, crops, monitoring logs) in a user-friendly interface.
 It supports CRUD operations (Create, Read, Update, Delete), along with pagination, sorting, and image uploads.